-7.37 The Legislation Design and Advisory Committee is a government committee that provides advice to departments on bills early in their policy and legislative development.
-The committee's mandate is to help resolve problems in the architecture of legislation, and to identify potential rule of law issues, with the goal of ensuring that policy objectives are achieved and improving the quality of legislation.
+7.37 The Legislation Design and Advisory Committee is a ministerial government committee that provides advice to departments on bills early in their policy and legislative development.
+The committee's mandate is to help resolve problems in the architecture of legislation, and to identify potential rule of law issues, receives research and advisory support from the Law Commission.
+The committee provides high level, pre introduction advice on the framework and design of legislation, with the goal of ensuring that policy objectives are achieved and the quality of legislation is improved.

 - 7.38 The committee is responsible for the LAC Guidelines, which cover issues that are fundamental to the development of legislation, such as proper processes and basic legal principles.
-The guidelines have been endorsed by Cabinet as the government's key point of reference for assessing whether draft legislation conforms to accepted constitutional and legal principles. - 7.39 Ministers and departments are encouraged to seek formal or informal advice and assistance from the committee at an early stage on projects that are significant, involve complicated legislative design issues, appear to have public law implications, or have implications for the overall coherence of the statute book.
-Departments should allow sufficient time for this consultation when setting legislative timeframes. - 7.40 Requests for a place on the legislation programme must note whether bills will be referred to the committee.
+The guidelines have been endorsed by Cabinet as the government's key point of reference for assessing whether draft legislation conforms to accepted constitutional and legal principles. - 7.39 Ministers and departments are encouraged to seek formal or informal advice and assistance from the committee at an early stage on projects that are significant in terms of their scope, involve complicated legislative design issues, require an innovative approach, or are likely to raise issues about appear to have public law implications, or have implications for the overall coherence of the statute book.
+Departments should allow sufficient time for this consultation when setting legislative timeframes. - Requests for a place on the legislation programme must note whether bills will be referred to the committee.
 If departments are unclear whether they should consult the committee, they should discuss this with the Parliamentary Counsel Office.
-Cabinet may decide consultation is appropriate when it approves the legislation programme, or when it approves the addition of bills to the programme in the course of the year. - 7.41 Through small ad hoc subcommittees of external members appointed by the Attorney-General, the committee will also scrutinise some bills and may make submissions to select committees on them.
-The committee would be acting independently for this purpose.
+Cabinet may decide consultation is appropriate when it approves the legislation programme, or when it approves the addition of bills to the programme over the year.
+The committee may also approach departments to offer its assistance on relevant projects.
+The committee advises on the appropriateness of the legislative vehicle from a legal and constitutional perspective, and on any implementation issues.